 Trails in Des Moines

-Warm weather is here and that means it's time to grab your skates for rollerblading, pump up your bike tires and lace up your sneakers for a day on one of Iowa's sunny and scenic trails.
+No matter the weather, you can enjoy a day on one of central Iowa's many scenic trails – more than 800 miles worth!
 Explore the famous High Trestle Trail over the Des Moines River near Ankeny, or make a date of it and stop for a beer while walking or biking the Clive Greenbelt Trail.
 Check out our guide to the best trails in Greater Des Moines!

 - Chichaqua Valley Trail

 - Clive Greenbelt Trail

 - Neal Smith Trail

 Stretching 25 miles from Berwick to Baxter, the entire trail is paved, making it perfect for runners, cyclists, rollerbladers, and all other non-motorized methods of transportation.
 Watch for mile markers to Kansas City along the trail, what was formerly a railroad route.
 Abandoned in 1984, the railroad route reopened as a recreational trail in 1987 and features a stone bridge dating back to 1885.

 For a smoother walk, run, or jog, the Clive Greenbelt Trail is 11.3 miles of smooth asphalt, perfect for outdoor enthusiasts of all ages.
 This beautiful and scenic route features an iconic bridge, creek, and small waterfalls.
 Located in Clive, IA, this trail is close to many food or drink hotspots, so you can get your grub on, before or after enjoying the trails.